 -

-Prevalence of domestic and sexual violence within the Black community
+An understanding of domestic and sexual violence within the context of anti-Black racism

 -